World-leading Women

 Finally, there are indications that investment in women by venture capital funds is on the rise in the US after a recent dip.
 The average valuation of early-stage start-ups founded by women rose from $30 million in 2020 to $45.5 million in 2021.
 For women-led scale-ups, investment by venture capital funds increased from $70 million to $120 million in 2021, a 69.4% increase over 2020.
 This suggests that the trend may continue into 2022!

-5 high-potential female-led companies on BUX Zero
+5 high-potential female-led companies on BUX

 There are many companies run by women or with women in key leadership roles.
-You can find a list in BUX Zero and buy full or fractional shares in these women-led companies.
+You can find a list in BUX and buy full or fractional shares in these women-led companies.
 We’d like to introduce you to 5 of these successful companies listed on the stock exchange.

 Bumble